Dual Circumference and Collinear Sets: Proof of main

+Because $f$ is pinched, it has one unit of charge on it, that we move onto $P_1$ before calling the recursive procedure on $(L_1,R_1,P_1,1)$.
+This satisfies (Pre1) for the same reasons described in the previous case and satisfies (Pre2) because the final argument is $1$.

+The path $P$ has a charge $c\le 2$ which we move onto $P_2$ and call the recursive procedure on $(L_2,R_2,P_2,c)$.
+This recursive call satisfies (Pre1) because $f$ is pinched and it satisfies (Pre2) because $P_2$ is entirely contained in the boundary of $f$.

+Finally, for each $i\in\{3,\ldots,r\}$, we call the recursive procedure on $(L_i,R_i,P_i,0)$.
+Clearly each of these calls also satisfies (Pre1) and (Pre2).

 \item $f$ contains both endpoints of $P$.
-We claim that, in this case, $P$ must be on the boundary of more than one pinched face in $L$, otherwise $P$ would be a keeper path.
+We claim that, in this case, $P$ must be on the boundary of more than one face in $L$, otherwise $P$ would be a keeper path.
 To see this, observe that the face $f$ contains both the first edge $e_1$ and last edge $e_2$ of $P$.
-If $e_1=e_2$ because $P$ is a single edge, then it is certainly a keeper, which is not possible.
-Otherwise, by \lemref{one-shared-edge}, $e_1$ and $e_2$ are on the boundary of two different faces in $L$.
-By assumption, both of these faces are pinched by $C$.
+If $e_1=e_2$ because $P$ is a single edge, then it is certainly a keeper, which is not possible since $P$ is in the interior of $u$.
+Otherwise, by \lemref{one_shared_edge}, $e_1$ and $e_2$ are on the boundary of two different faces in $L$.

+Therefore, by (Pre2) $P$ has $c\le 1$ units of charge assigned to it.
+Now, since $f$ is pinched, it has $r\ge 1$ chord paths $P_1,\ldots,P_r$, other than $P$ on its boundary.
+Define $L_1,\ldots,L_r$ and $R_1,\ldots,R_r$ as in the previous two cases.
+Now, $P$ has a charge $c\le 1$ and, since it is pinched, $f$ has a charge of 1.
+We move these $c+1$ units of charge from $P$ and $f$ onto $P_1$ and call the recursive procedure on $(L_1,R_1,P_1,c+1)$.
+This satisfies (Pre1) since $f$ is pinched and satisifies (Pre2) since $P_1$ is entirely contained in the boundary of $f$.